fh2412/aoc_2024/README.md

-Sure, I'd be happy to help you create a README for your GitHub repository!
-Here's a draft for you:

----

 # Advent of Code Solutions

 Welcome to my Advent of Code solutions repository!
 This repository contains my solutions to the Advent of Code challenges, implemented as Python Jupyter Notebooks.